Skip to content

 Identity and Access Management (IAM) Overview

-IAM is a crucial component of SysEleven Cloud, ensuring secure and efficient resource management.
-Our IAM system is based on Relationship-Based Access Control (ReBAC), offering a flexible and modern approach to access management.
+IAM is a crucial component of our Cloud, ensuring secure and efficient resource management.
+Our IAM system uses Relationship-Based Access Control (ReBAC) for a flexible, modern approach to access management.

 Key Concepts